f418me/pyalby/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 The python library pyalby contains all the methods for accessing [alby](https://guides.getalby.com/developer-guide/v/alby-wallet-api/) API.
 The main purpose of this library is to provide a simple way to interact with the alby API when using python.
+The purpose is to provide a simple way to interact with the alby API when using python.
+The library is designed to be simple to use and easy to understand.
+It is built on top of the requests library and provides a simple way to interact with the alby API.

+Note:
+Custodial Wallets are not recommended for the use of high-value transactions and storing large amounts.
+This library is for experimental purposes in the area of micro-payments.
+Use at your own risk.
+This library is not a replacement for the official alby API documentation.
+It is recommended to read the official documentation before using this library.

 <!-- GETTING STARTED -->